Fiji national rugby union team: Wins against Tier 1 nations

+Fiji have recorded 19 wins against tier 1 opposition.
+In addition, Fiji drew with Australia 3–3 on 1 July 1961 at the Olympic Park Stadium, Melbourne, Australia, as well as 16–16 with Wales on 19 November 2010 at the Millennium Stadium, Cardiff, Wales.

 Kit history

 Fiji traditionally plays with a home kit consisting of a white shirt, black shorts and black and white hooped socks.
 The away kit traditionally used to be a white and black hooped shirt with white shorts and hooped socks, although since KooGa's tenure as supplier, colours such as light blue or black were used.
 Since 2010, some jerseys started to have patterns similar to those found on the masi cloths on the jersey designs.